What are the types of hearing aids?

 In-the-ear (ITE) hearing aids

-ITE hearing aids, also called in-ear (IE) hearing aids, are worn entirely in the auricle or ear canal.
+ITE hearing aids, also called in-ear (IE) hearing aids, are worn entirely in the ear or ear canal.
 The ITE hearing aid electronics are packaged into a custom-made hollow shell.
 This way ITE devices can make use of the anatomical advantages of the external ear.
 An ITE device works well for people with mild to severe hearing loss.

-In-ear hearing aids come in three types: in the auricle, partly in the ear canal or completely in the ear canal (this makes them 100% invisible).
+In-ear hearing aids come in three types: in the ear, partly in the ear canal or completely in the ear canal (this makes them 100% invisible).
 Models worn in the ear canal may not be suitable for everyone as your ear anatomy must be able to fit the device.
 Modern behind-the-ear devices are also very discreet and attractive.
 Even if you can’t wear an in-ear device, people still will hardly notice you wear a hearing aid.

 "Contact lens" for the ear